 Make Blankets for Dogs and Cats

-When pets are adopted from A.R.F.-Animal Rescue Foundation, we send them home with a blanket of their very own.
-The blanket provides a comfortable bed and something that will always smell like themselves, which provides comfort in times of stress.
+When a dog or cat is adopted from A.R.F., we send them home with a blanket of their very own.
+The blanket provides a comfortable bed and something that will always smell familiar, which provides comfort in times of stress.

 These blankets are made by volunteers.
-If you are a community-focused group looking for a service project and would like to make blankets for A.R.F. cats and dogs being adopted, please contact us so we can arrange for pick up/drop off.
+If you are a community-focused group looking for a service project and would like to make blankets for A.R.F. animals, please contact us so we can arrange for pick up or drop off.

 No-Tie Fleece Adoption Blankets